niermann/holoaverage/docs/parameters.rst

 :Format: List of two Strings
 :Description: Per pixel displacements due to camera distortions.
 The optics of the camera itself produce small
     displacements.
 This parameter contains two filenames.
-The first filename contains an array with the X-displacement of each pixel the second filename the Y-displacements.
+The first filename contains an array with the X-displacement of each pixel.
+The second filename contains the Y-displacements.
 The referenced arrays must have the same dimensions as the holograms.
 The displacements are given in units of pixels.
 These displacements are only used, if the parameter :ref:`param-synthesize_empty` is set.